protectai/llm-guard/docs/output_scanners/no_refusal.md

 # No Refusal Scanner

 It is specifically designed to detect refusals in the output of language models.

-By using classification it can ascertain whether the model has produced a refusal in response to a potentially harmful or policy-breaching prompt.
+By using zero-shot classification, it can ascertain whether the model has produced a refusal in response to a potentially harmful or policy-breaching prompt.

-## Attack
+## Attack scenario

 Refusals are responses produced by language models when confronted with prompts that are considered to be against the policies set by the model.
 Such refusals are important safety mechanisms, guarding against misuse of the model.
 Examples